What to do

 Part 1

-You can also watch videos of your favourite items.
-Can you identify any elements, and how they are being used through the choreography?
+You might also watch videos of your favourite Te Ao Haka items especially focusing on the choreography.
+As you watch, see if you can identify and describe any elements, and how they are being used.
+Think about how they help express the kaupapa through the choreography.

 Part 2